nikolasmorado/cat-detector/README.md

 This project uses a virtual environment ([venv](https://docs.python.org/3/library/venv.html)) for it's python portion, which allows for easy installation of required libraries.

+If you wish to train the model using your GPU instead of your CPU, you will need to make slight modifications to the repo, but the steps necessary for this are well documented and are unncessary for me to explain.

 ```
 cd tfmodel
 python3 -m venv venv